 - Lavender Aroma Therapy — Yes, aromatherapy works for animals, too!
 It is best to use natural essential oils.
 Get an oil diffuser from your local health store or chain retail store.
 You can get the lavender essential oil from the same place.
 Many pet stores also have lavender “plug-ins” specifically for pets.
 With a diffuser, you just mix a few drops of the oil with some water and the diffuser will disperse it.
 Lavender has a calming, relaxing effect that is great for your new dog.
 It is also beneficial if you already have some pets in the house, as it can calm everyone.

-- Food and Treats – The way to a dog’s heart is through his stomach.
+- Food and Treats — The way to a dog’s heart is through their stomach.
 Make sure you already have the food at the house, and that you have checked with the rescue to see what kind of food your new pal was used to.
 This will make any transition to different food easier.
 You might want to pick up some yummy treats as well, especially if you plan to train your new dog with a food reward.
 Treats are also a good way to get the dog to start trusting you and feel more relaxed.

 - Transportation — Make sure you have a leash and collar for your new dog.
 It is also best to go ahead and get a pet carrier/crate.
 Based on your family discussion (above), you should already know what size dog you are going to get, so you should be able to purchase these items ahead of time.
 When choosing, think about what you will need.
 The dog may not be comfortable on a leash and may pull, so you might want to get a harness as well.
 Workers at the shelter should be able to fill you in on your new pet’s leash behavior.
 Also, check with the shelter ahead of time to learn how they will let the dog leave — leash or carrier?